fertilis/lexico/ui/README.md

     Changing the selector:
     * sets the next position of the article in the current queue
     * brings in the next article
+  + When on word article, there should be a "Lemma" button on the contextual control panel, pressing it switches to lemma article with "Back" button on the contextual control panel to return to the word article.

+## Routes

+/ (Home page)

+/menu

+/queue/{type}

+/word/{index}

+/lemma/{index}

+## Data structures

+Queue can be represented as array of indices.
+The most frequent operation will be modifying this array (pop from front, insert in the middle).
+Therefore, it makes no sense to store position in the queue separately.
+Let the front of the queue be always at index 0 (the index stored at index 0 points to the current article).
+After each modification of the queue we will have to store the entire queue array locally anyway.

+Selecting current arcticle next position: pop + insert.
+Selecting initial position: cut in 2 parts, append left part to the end of right part.

 ## Development